emilwalsted/respmech/README.md

 ![Data trimming](https://github.com/emilwalsted/respmechdocs/blob/master/img/datatrim1.png)

 Breath segmenting is performed automatically by joining an inspiration with the following expiration.
 The _flow_ signal is used to determine the transition between inspiration and expiration.
 To allow for a bit of "wobbly" flow around 0 (as it often happens in quiet breathing), a buffer mechanism mitigates these artefacts.
-You can adjust the buffer length (i.e. in how many observations the "wobbling" could take place):
+You can adjust the buffer length (i.e. in how many observations the "wobbling" could take place - value will vary based on sampling frequency and breathing frequency):

 ```
 'breathseparationbuffer': 800,
 ```

-**Volume drift** (often as a result of integrating volume from flow) is automatically corrected as shown here:
+**Volume drift** (often as a result of integrating volume from flow) is automatically corrected by the respmech.py code as shown here:

 ![Data trimming](https://github.com/emilwalsted/respmechdocs/blob/master/img/volumedrift1.png)